rolkra/rolkra.github.io/_posts/2020-8-1-start-to-explore.md

 After a while these new R users will naturally go into the direction of reproducible datascience with rmarkdown and will discover new packages like {dplyr}, {ggplot2}, {tidyr}, ...

-**So I believe the {explore} package offers a "natural" learning path, specially for people coming from a GUI, to have a successful start with R and stay with it in the long run.**
+**So I believe the {explore} package offers an easy learning path, specially for people coming from a GUI, to have a successful start with R and stay with it in the long run.**

 Let’s explore!
 <https://github.com/rolkra/explore>